DANCING IN THE CABBAGE PATCH It’s a Dog’s Life

 SETTLEMENT INSTITUTIONS OF APPALACHIA Inc. Brochure 1970 Serving in Appalachia

-The following letter and supplemental literature located within the archive of Pine Mountain Settlement School was sent by Olive Dame Campbell to friends and colleagues at Pine Mountain Settlement School, including Katherine Pettit, whose letters contains the recorded report.
+The following letter and supplemental literature located within the archive of Pine Mountain Settlement School was sent by Olive Dame Campbell to friends and colleagues at Pine Mountain Settlement School, including Katherine Pettit, whose letters contain the recorded report.
 The letter concerns Mrs. Campbell’s exploratory time spent in Denmark with Marguerite Butler, learning about the Danish Folk School educational model.
-It exposes the foundational differences in the Settlement School and the Danish Folk School models and sheds light on Olive Dame Campbell’s earlier trip to Denmark with her husband, John C. Campbell, whose interest in the foundations of the Danish models first led to the Scandinavians folkehøjskole idea as a model for the John C. Campbell Folk School and an influence on other schools — including the Highlander Folk School in Tennessee begun by Myles Horton.
+It exposes the foundational differences between the Settlement School and the Danish Folk School models and sheds light on Olive Dame Campbell’s earlier trip to Denmark with her husband, John C. Campbell.
+Both Campbells had a deep interest in the foundations of the Danish Folk School model.
+Their interest led to the Scandinavian folkehøjskole idea as a model for the John C. Campbell Folk School and influential in the foundation of the Highlander Folk School in Tennessee begun by Myles Horton.

 Folkehøjskole

-The two founders were enchanted by what they learned of the Danish Folkehøjskole (Folk School) on their trip to investigate the model schools.
-Following their trip to Denmark, Olive and her husband, John C. Campbell, set their sights on a similar school that would model values they believed were compatible with educational needs in the Central and Southern Appalachians.
+Olive Dame Campbell and her husband were enchanted by what they learned of the Danish Folkehøjskole (Folk School) on their earlier trip to investigate the model schools.
+Following their return home they set their sights on a similar school that would model values they believed were compatible with educational needs in the Central and Southern Appalachians.
+Olive Dame’s husband.
+John C. Campbell unfortunately suffered a heart attack and died suddenly before the couple could bring their dream to fruition.
+Olive Dame vowed to continue the pursuit of their dream.
 The Brasstown, NC institution that grew out of the Campbell’s enchantment with the Danish educational model and the early work of N.F.S.
-Grundtvig, the philosopher, writer, and Lutheran Minister, came to be called the John C. Campbell Folk School in memory of Olive Dame’s husband.
-John C. Campbell unfortunately suffered a heart attack and died suddenly before the couple could bring their dream to fruition.
-Olive Dame vowed to continue pursuit of their dream.
+Grundtvig, the philosopher, writer, and Lutheran Minister.
+The school that took shape following this second trip to Denmark was called the John C. Campbell Folk School in memory of Olive Dame Campbell’s husband.

 N.F.S.
 Grundtvig